Journal of Samuel Kiechel

 Cathedral of Our Lady and the town hall (located on the right behind the cathedral)

-The river Scheldt and the harbour facilities of Antwerp are visible in both maps.
+The buildings Kiechel mentioned were warehouses used to store trade goods that ships loaded or unloaded.
+The river Scheldt and the harbour facilities of Antwerp are visible in both views of the city.
 The harbour is divided into several quays.
 In both views, the quays are busy areas with many vessels anchored and goods ready for transportation into the warehouses.

 Antwerp harbour